 Health & Fitness App for iOS

 SweetBeatLife, the newest iOS application by SweetWater Health, provides real-time monitoring using state-of-the-art sensor technology and data correlation algorithms.
-Patent-pending correlation algorithms provide insight from other health and fitness devices, and integrate seamlessly with the extensive biometrics from the HealthPatch.
+Patent-pending correlation algorithms provide insight from other health and fitness devices.
 SweetBeatLife also integrates and correlates data with popular fitness platforms like MapMyFitness, Fitbit and Withings.
 The next big thing in body-hacking is to understand the information presented in the data users track every day.
 SweetBeatLife correlates metrics like HRV, stress, heart rate, weight, steps, calories, and so much more.
 SweetBeatLife utilizes the popular food sensitivity testing and HRV for training features in the original SweetBeat app.